nuxeo/doc.nuxeo.com-content/src/studio/support-jira/how-to-fill-a-jira-ticket.md

 This type is for incidents linked to the customer's developments.
 In that case, you must provide the elements needed in case of a bug and you should also:

 * provide the plugins you developed AND/OR the developments you think are related to the problem (Java classes, templates, unit tests, XML configuration files),
 * identify the last changes done on the platform since the moment it worked fine.

 If you work with Nuxeo Studio, you will probably keep working on your project as Nuxeo works on the ticket.
 In that case, Nuxeo needs to be able to work on a frozen version of the project.
 To enable that, you can:

 * attach the Studio plugin (.jar file) used at the time of the tests to the JIRA ticket,
 * put a tag on the Studio project, named from the JIRA ticket.

 On a production environment, it is important to identify the date at which the incident occurred, to find the corresponding errors in the logs.

 ### {{> anchor 'ticket-improvement'}}Improvement Ticket

-This type is for behaviours that are not available by default on the Nuxeo Platform and that you would like to implement.
-It enables you to ask the Nuxeo team for advices or good practices to implement a new behaviour.
-For this type of ticket, you just need to indicate the wanted behaviour and possible constraints in the Description field.
+This type is for behaviors that are not available by default on the Nuxeo Platform and that you would like to implement.
+It enables you to ask the Nuxeo team for advices or good practices to implement a new behavior.
+For this type of ticket, you just need to indicate the wanted behavior and possible constraints in the Description field.

 ## {{> anchor 'field-affects-version'}}Affects Versions

-You must indicate which version of Nuxeo you are using (5.5, 5.6, 5.8, etc.), independently from the installed hotfixes (which will be indicated in the [ **Environment** field](#field-environm)).
+You must indicate which version of Nuxeo you are using (5.5, 5.6, 5.8, etc.), independently from the installed hotfixes (which will be indicated in the [ **Environment** field](#field-environment)).

 ## {{> anchor 'field-severity'}}Severity